Sorry, you need to enable JavaScript to visit this website.

 Main concepts

-There are no specific Danish concepts or definitions specifically used about youth participation and policy-making at the global level.
+There are no specific Danish concepts or definitions specifically used for youth participation and policymaking at the global level.
 Even though there is no official definition, certain concepts and understanding of developmental cooperation capture and underpin the understanding of global issues in a Danish context.

 In Denmark, Danida is the term used for Denmark’s development cooperation under the Ministry of Foreign Affairs of Denmark.
 The national strategy for development cooperation from 2021 was approved by a broad majority in parliament and focuses on the following themes, which define the national view of what development cooperation consists of.

-Green development aid: this dimension of the strategy deals with development cooperation in the area of climate changes, green transition, biodiversity and sustainable living.
+Green development aid deals with development cooperation in the areas of climate change, green transition, biodiversity, and sustainable living.

-The strategy also expresses an explicit focus on young people in developing countries as actors of change, and the Danish development cooperation supports young people in developing countries who fight for positive changes.
+The strategy also expresses an explicit focus on young people in developing countries as actors of change.
+The Danish development cooperation, therefore, supports young people who fight for positive changes in developing countries.

 Youth interest in global issues

-The survey also reports that more 18-30-year-olds have done charitable work than any other age group, especially as volunteers, and are more active in events.
+The survey also reports that 18-30-year-olds have done charitable work than any other age group, especially as volunteers, and the younger age group is more active in events.